andres-erbsen/dename-writeup/dename.md

 contents.
 A client can contact any of these servers and any additional verifiers it might wish to consult to look up a profile and get a proof that all of them agree with the observed mapping.
 At least one server's honesty is sufficient for a unanimous result to be correct.
-Any updateto a user's profile digitally signed by that user, thus preventing any to a user's profile digitally signed by that user, thus preventing any other party (including malicious servers) from modifying it.
+Any update to a user's profile must be digitally signed by that user.
+This prevents any other party (including malicious servers) from modifying it.
 Our system differs from DNS and the x509 PKI in that it does not try to encode an existing mapping between names and entities, it merely allows any entity to register a name.
 This clean-slate approach allows us to define strict rules to which all modifications of the name-profile mapping have to adhere to.
 Third parties can verify that the core servers enforce these rules.

+We implemented a prototype of the system, showed that it can be use on global scale and measured its performance.
+We integrated `dename` with three different applications that previously relied on manual key distribution and informally evaluated the usability impact of the modifications.

 Related work
 ============